Bongulielmi/handbook/Employment Policies/Working Remotely.md

 Always take the following steps to let the team know:

-* Post in #office with a @channel tag so everyone sees the notification
+* Post in #travel with a @channel tag so everyone sees the notification
 * Communicate verbally with the people you work closest with
 * Update your calendar to mark which days you are working remotely